-To ensure that there is a fair and transparent resolution of all union-related issues, Mapua holds the regular LMC sessions.
+To ensure that there is a fair and transparent resolution of all union-related issues, Mapua holds the regular LMC sessions every 2 months or whenever there is a relevant issue which needs to be resolved.
 LMC sessions may also be used as avenues to eventually agree on the policies that would be beneficial to both management and the employees and to ensure that good relations between the union and the company is maintained.